Amrik Singh: Opposition's pro-tobacco march

-On May 29, 1981 thousands of Hindus marched in Amritsar to protest against the AISSF ban for tobacco demand.
-They carried sticks with lit cigarettes through the Amritsar bazaar, beating up Sikhs along the way and yelling provocative slogans.
+On 29 May 1981 thousands of Hindus marched in Amritsar to protest against the AISSF ban for tobacco demand.
+They carried sticks with lit cigarettes through the Amritsar bazaar, attacking Sikhs along the way and yelling provocative slogans.

 Bhindranwale's march

-In response to the pro tobacco march, on May 31, 1981, the AISSF, Damdami Taksal, Dal Khalsa joined together led by Sant Jarnail Singh Bhindranwale and with over 20,000 supporters put out a procession.
+In response to the pro tobacco march, on 31 May 1981, the AISSF, Damdami Taksal, Dal Khalsa joined together led by Sant Jarnail Singh Bhindranwale and with over 20,000 supporters put out a procession.
 No major Akali leader participated in the march.
 The march went a route of about two and a half kilometres.
 Following the march there were eruptions of Hindu-Sikh clashes in Amritsar with the government then initiating new laws banning non-religious processions from taking place.
 These events died down once the government agreed to form a committee to discuss 'holy-city' status for Amritsar.

 Outcome

-Holy-city status was not given to Amritsar however on February 27, 1983 the Prime Minister passed a law making meat, alcohol and tobacco sale prohibited in the areas around the Harmandir Sahib and the Hindu Durgiana temple in Amritsar.
-On September 10, 2016 Aam Aadmi Party leader Arvind Kejriwal promised 'holy-city' status to Amritsar as well as Anandpur Sahib on his visit to the city.
-He declared liquor, tobacco, cigarette and meat will be completely banned in these cities, it is notable the sales of such items are currently rampant in the city.
+Holy-city status was not given to Amritsar however on 27 February 1983 the Prime Minister passed a law making meat, alcohol and tobacco sale prohibited in the areas around the Harmandir Sahib and the Hindu Durgiana temple in Amritsar.
+On 10 September 2016 Aam Aadmi Party leader Arvind Kejriwal promised 'holy-city' status to Amritsar as well as Anandpur Sahib on his visit to the city.
+He declared liquor, tobacco, cigarette and meat would be banned in these cities.

-Arrest
+Arrest and release

-On July 19, 1982 Amrik Singh was arrested for vehemently pleading the case of the arrested workers causing offense and attention to Chenna Reddy, the Governor of Punjab, as well as a possible connection in the attack on Joginder Singh Sandhu, a senior Nirankari leader.
+On 19 July 1982 Amrik Singh was arrested for vehemently pleading the case of the arrested workers causing offense and attention to Chenna Reddy, the Governor of Punjab, as well as a possible connection in the attack on Joginder Singh Sandhu, a senior Nirankari leader.

+According to Sant Jarnail Singh, he had sent Amrik Singh to inquire after some Sikhs were captured by police and beaten.
+Their licensed gun and 16,000 rupees were confiscated.
+When Amrik Singh went to inquire he was arrested.
+Next Thara Singh was sent to inquire and he too was arrested.

-Sant Jarnail Singh started a morcha (agitation) on July 19, 1982 for the immediate release of Bhai Amrik Singh and had popular support throughout Punjab, including support from Akali Dal, Darbara Singh, and the farmers of Majha's country side.
+Sant Jarnail Singh started a morcha (agitation) on 19 July 1982 for the immediate release of Bhai Amrik Singh and other Sikhs.
+It had popular support throughout Punjab, including support from Akali Dal, Darbara Singh, and the farmers of Majha's country side.
 Harcharan Longowal, leader of the Akali Dal than announced that his morcha would also be for the release of Amrik Singh and the 45 original demands presented to Indira Gandhi.
-Upon news of Akali Dal's new morcha for the release of Bhai Amrik Singh, Jarnail Singh agreed to discontinue his agitation and join the Akali Dal's planned Dharam Yudh Morcha which began on August 4, 1982.
+Upon news of Akali Dal's new morcha for the release of Bhai Amrik Singh, Jarnail Singh agreed to discontinue his agitation and join the Akali Dal's planned Dharam Yudh Morcha which began on 4 August 1982.